Email Marketing Dictionary

 engagement: Opens, clicks, and other positive indications that a subscriber is finding value in receiving emails from a brand

-envelope content: envelope content: The portion of an email that’s visible to subscribers before they open it, which generally includes the sender name, sent date, subject line, and preview text
+envelope content: The portion of an email that’s visible to subscribers before they open it, which may include the sender’s name, sender’s logo, from email address, reply-to email address, sent date, subject line, and preview text or content

 express consent: see active consent

-expressed preferences: The topics, activities and other things that subscribers tell you they are interested in; also see implied preferences
+expressed preferences: The topics, activities, products, services, and other things that subscribers tell you they are interested in; also see implied preferences

 feedback loop (FBL): A mechanism through which inbox providers notify email senders of spam complaints by their subscribers using a standard Abuse Report Format (ARF), allowing senders to unsubscribe those subscribers

-from email address: The email address from which your emails are sent to your subscribers; in some email client, this appears next to or instead of your sender name
+from email address: The email address from which your emails are sent to your subscribers; in some email clients, this appears next to or instead of your sender name

-global filtering: When an inbox provider junks and blocks all email sent by a brand to any of its email users; also see subscriber-level filtering
+global filtering: When an inbox provider junks and blocks all email sent by a brand to any of its email users

-granted media: Media content produced by a brand and distributed to an audience the brand developed via an open platform controlled by multiple third parties, such as email and SMS; also see earned media, leased media, owned media and paid media
+granted media: Media content produced by a brand and distributed to an audience the brand developed via an open platform controlled by multiple third parties, such as email and SMS

-graphical text: Text that is part of an image; also see HTML text
+graphical text: Text that is part of an image

 header: The upper portion of an email that includes your brand’s logo

-holiday header: A temporary, holiday-themed header design supporting the seasonal messaging of your emails
+holiday header: A holiday-themed header design supporting the seasonal messaging of your emails

-HTML text: Text from a limited number of fonts that are universally or widely supported across email clients; also see graphical text
+HTML text: Text from a limited number of fonts that are universally or widely supported across email clients

-HTML version or part: The HTML part of a multipart MIME email that supports images, a range of HTML text formatting, and other functionality; also see multipart MIME (Multipurpose Internet Mail Extensions) protocol and plain text version or part
+HTML version or MIME part: The HTML part of a multipart MIME email that supports images, a range of text formatting, and more; also see plain text part and AMP for email

 image blocking: When inbox providers or subscribers don’t allow the images in an email to load